tsgates/arch-wiki-markdown/wiki/KDE.md

 Low 3D desktop performance

 KDE begins with desktop effects enabled.
 Older cards may be insufficient for 3D desktop acceleration.
-You can disable desktop effects in
+You can disable desktop effects in:

-    System Settings -> Desktop Effects
+    System Settings > Desktop Effects

-or you can toggle desktop effects with Alt+Shift+F12.
+and you can toggle desktop effects with Alt+Shift+F12.

-Note: You may encounter such problems with 3D desktop performance even when using a more powerful graphics card, but using catalyst proprietary driver (fglrx).
-This driver is known for having issues with 3D acceleration.
-Visit the ATi Wiki page for more troubleshooting.
+Note: You may encounter such problems with 3D desktop performance even when using a more powerful graphics card, especially the catalyst proprietary driver (fglrx).
+This driver is known for having problems with 3D acceleration.
+Visit the ATI Wiki page for more troubleshooting.

 Desktop compositing is disabled on my system with a modern Nvidia GPU